nikhil2330/Parking-Management-System-for-SBU/README.md

 ## 🚗 Overview

-**P4SBU Smart Parking System** is a sophisticated, scalable web application crafted to revolutionize parking management at Stony Brook University (SBU).
-Designed for both everyday users and administrators, it utilizes a React frontend, Node.js/Express backend, and powerful databases (MongoDB + Neo4j) to deliver real-time parking analytics, secure spot reservations, seamless payments, automated campus guidance, and robust admin controls.
+**P4SBU Smart Parking System** is a sophisticated, scalable web application for parking management at Stony Brook University (SBU).
+Designed for both everyday users and administrators, it utilizes a React frontend, Node.js/Express backend, and 2 databases (MongoDB + Neo4j) to deliver real-time parking analytics, secure spot reservations, seamless payments, and robust admin controls.

 ---